SAP-samples/abap-platform-ci-cd-samples/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/abap-platform-ci-cd-samples)](https://api.reuse.software/info/github.com/SAP-samples/abap-platform-ci-cd-samples)

 # ABAP Platform CI/CD Samples
-The ABAP Environment pipeline makes use of APIs of the SAP Cloud Platform (esp. cf cli) and  SAP Cloud Platform, ABAP environment (project name "Steampunk").
+The ABAP Environment pipeline makes use of APIs of the SAP BTP (esp. cf cli) and  SAP BTP, ABAP environment (project name "Steampunk").
 While the pipeline contains a fixed set of steps and stages, it is possible to adapt it using different configurations.
 This repository shows and explains different examples of these configurations.

 ## Requirements
 To create the examples shown in this repository yourself, a Jenkins server and the entitlements for SAP Cloud Platform, ABAP environment are required.